kialo/moodle-mod_kialo/development/README.md

 ## Troubleshooting

-### When running `docker compose up` the moodle container exits shortly after startup with exit code 1
+### When running `composer docker:up` the moodle container exits shortly after startup with exit code 1

-This can happen if you deleted your docker containers before for some reason and then tried running `docker compose up` again.
+This can happen if you deleted your docker containers before for some reason and then tried running `composer docker:up` again.
-Try deleting both the docker images, and the folder `development/moodle`, and then run `docker compose up` again.
+Try resetting the docker images with `composer docker:reset`, delete the folder `development/moodle`, and then run `composer docker:up` again.

 ### The LTI flow fails when connecting linking or launching a discussion